cocotb/cocotb/documentation/source/simulator_support.rst

     EXTRA_ARGS += --coverage

-This will result in coverage data being written to ``coverage.dat``.
+This will result in coverage data being written to :file:`coverage.dat`.

 .. _sim-verilator-waveforms: